cseanburns/semantic_web_development/src/3a2-colors-units-measurements.md

 The common data types in CSS include:

 - Integers: whole numbers (e.g., 1, 42, -5)
-- Floating point numbers: decimal numbers (e.g., 1.5, 3.14, -0.75)
+- Floating point, aka, decimal numbers (e.g., 1.5, 3.14, -0.75)
-- Dimension values: length, width, angle, and more
+- Dimensional values: length, width, angle, and more
 - Percentages: fractions represented as percentages

 These data types are used primarily to add distance or length to elements.